DonnieData/DonnieData.github.io/_posts/2021-1-19-post-earthquakes.md

 ### Resources
-javascript
+- JavaScript
-Leaflet, open-source JavaScript library for mobile-friendly interactive maps Mapbox
+- Leaflet: A open-source JavaScript library for mobile-friendly interactive maps.
+- Mapbox: A JavaScript library for interactive, customizable vector maps on the Web.
-Bootstrap CSS
+- Bootstrap CSS

 ### Overview
 Through javascript, recent earthquake data is retreived via API from <a href="https://earthquake.usgs.gov">earthquake.usgus.gov</a>, then parsed and transformed.
 Leaflet is then use to create the base map visualziation and map the data.
 Mapbox is used to add additional functionalilty and styling, helping to create an in-depth and powerful visualization.